pytroll/pyresample/docs/source/concepts/geometries.rst

-A common use case is to have a dynamic area where we know the CRS and the resolution of each pixel, but we don't know the extents needed to completely contain our swath data when it is resampled.
-By freezing the dynamic area with the swath longitude and latitude arrays we can have output that is consistent in pixel size and "look" (based on the CRS) between swath data cases (ex. orbits of polar-orbiting satellite instrument data).
+A common use case is to have a dynamic area where we know the CRS and the resolution of each pixel, but we don't know the extents needed to completely contain our input data when it is resampled.
+By freezing the dynamic area with the longitude and latitude arrays of our input we can have output that is consistent in pixel size and "look" (based on the CRS) between data cases (ex. orbits of polar-orbiting satellite instrument data).